samjay22/Fetch-Rewards-API/README.md

-### This project was reviewed by a "FETCH Engineer" which clearly didn't test or do anything with the project.
-Its also clear they did not know SQL and any of the patterns I used based on the feedback.
+### This project was reviewed by a "FETCH Engineer", apparently this project wasn't up to standards?

 ### Receipt Processor Project